 If the taxpayer is unsuccessful, he/she may appeal to the Tax Appeals Tribunal (TAT) for further determination.

 Taxation of Business profits

 The provisions of the Act dealing with returns (in particular Sections 46 and 47) do not apply to taxpayers covered by Section 64A (2).
 Section 64A (2) excludes from Income tax, persons with turnover of K800, 000.00 and below.
-These have an obligation of paying turnover tax monthly at the rate of 3% of their gross turnover.
 This part prescribes the documents and other supporting documentation, which should be submitted with the returns in order for the Commissioner-General to determine with reasonable accuracy, the assessable income and the tax due.
 Part V also deals with penalties that are charged on late submission of returns.
-Section 64(a) empowers the Commissioner-General to estimate tax due from a person in the event that they fail to submit an Income tax return.
+Section 64(a) empowers the Commissioner-General to estimate tax due from a person in the event that they fail to submit an Income Tax Return.
 Section 64(b) empowers the Commissioner-General to estimate tax due from a person in the event that their return is unsatisfactory.

 The Tax Computation.

 Legally speaking, the return must be accompanied by a Tax Computation, section 46 (2) (b).